Cigarette machine

 A cigarette machine is a vending machine that dispenses packs of cigarettes in exchange for payment.
 Many modern cigarette machines require customers to swipe an identification card to prevent persons under the legal smoking age from purchasing tobacco.
 Because of their potential for misuse by underage persons, many jurisdictions restrict where cigarette machines can be located or prohibit them altogether.

 Bans and restrictions

 In order to limit the sale of tobacco to minors, cigarette machines are regulated in many countries.
+The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) Article 13 implementation guidelines state that vending machines should be banned because, by their presence, they function as a form of tobacco advertising and promotion.
+Article 16 recommends their ban to avoid sale to minors.